‘Alaskan Bush People’ Spoiler: Brown Family Camping Trip Feels ‘Just Like Old Times’

-According to a report by People, on the upcoming episode the Brown family enjoys a camping trip that makes them feel like they’re returning to their familiar roots.
+According to a report by People, on the upcoming episode, the Brown family enjoys a camping trip that makes them feel like they’re returning to their familiar roots.

 For a family famous for living in the wilds of Alaska, living in Washington was likely a rough adjustment for the rough and tough family.

 The move was necessary for Ami Brown’s health after she was diagnosed with lung cancer a few years ago.
-The entire family relocated to the North Cascade Mountains in Washington and Ami was able to receive her treatments.
+The entire family relocated to the North Cascade Mountains in Washington, and Ami was able to receive her treatments.

-In a sneak peak video, the family is seen growing a little nostalgic sitting around a campfire having dinner in the middle of nowhere.
-Billy, who’s arguably been having the hardest time adjusting to civilized life said he’s going stir crazy in the city and wants to make these kind of trips an annual tradition.
+In a sneak peek video, the family is seen growing a little nostalgic sitting around a campfire having dinner in the middle of nowhere.
+Billy, who’s arguably been having the hardest time adjusting to civilized life, said he’s going stir crazy in the city and wants to make these kinds of trips an annual tradition.

 “Man, looking around makes me feel so good.
 After sitting in the city for almost a year, really thinking that we weren’t going to have that lifestyle again, it’s made the lifestyle even more important.
 I think all of us, we just want to get back to who we are.”

-Billy’s daughter Snowbird expressed similar homesickness, recalling the hunts they’d go on with their father and “being under the stars,”.
+Billy’s daughter Snowbird expressed similar homesickness, recalling the hunts they’d go on with their father and “being under the stars.”

 Bear also had some memories of the good old days when they lived in Alaska.
-He reminisced on the cookouts and stated that he felt like they were slowly going back to normal.
+He reminisced about the cookouts and stated that he felt like they were slowly going back to normal.

 The camping trip is a precursor to the buffalo hunt that was teased earlier this week, as reported by Inquisitr.